Last Updated: 18 June 2026

 Identification and Management of Conflicts of Interest

-• Mandatory training, including treating customers fairly, conflicts of interest and and corruption;
+- Mandatory training, including treating customers fairly, conflicts of interest, and corruption;

-• Conflicts of Interest Policy, and Corruption Policy for gifts and entertainment reporting.
+- Conflicts of Interest Policy and Anti-Bribery and Corruption Policy for gifts and entertainment reporting.

-In addition to the above controls, conflicts of interest are reported using a central conflicts of interest reporting tool and are reviewed by Compliance to establish mitigating controls.
+In addition to the above controls, conflicts of interest are reported using a central conflicts of interest reporting registry and are reviewed by Compliance to establish mitigating controls.
 All employees (including executive and non-executive directors) are required to report perceived, possible or real conflicts of interest.
-Bitpace maintains a record of all identified situations which may give rise to a conflict of interest with a record of the controls recommended to manage such conflicts.
+Bitpace maintains a record of all identified situations that may give rise to a conflict of interest, along with a record of the controls recommended to manage such conflicts.

 Examples of Conflicts of Interest and Mitigation Measures